OData/v3ProtocolDocument/OData.markdown

 	expandClause				=  	expandItem *("," expandItem)

-	expandItemPath  			= 	[ qualifiedEntityTypeName "/" ] navigationPropertyName
+	expandItem      			= 	[ qualifiedEntityTypeName "/" ] navigationPropertyName
 									*([ "/" qualifiedEntityTypeName ] "/" navigationPropertyName)

 Each expandItem MUST be evaluated relative to the EntityType of request, which is EntityType of the resource(s) identified by the ResourcePath part of the URI.

 To expand a NavigationProperty defined on a derived type first a cast MUST be introduced using the qualifiedEntityTypeName of the required derived type.
-The left most navigationPropertyName segment MUST identify a Navigation Property defined on the EntityType of the request or an EntityType derived from the EntityType of the request.
+The leftmost navigationPropertyName segment MUST identify a Navigation Property defined on the EntityType of the request or an EntityType derived from the EntityType of the request.
 Subsequent navigationPropertyName segments MUST identify Navigation Properties defined on the EntityType returned by the previous NavigationProperty or the EntityType introduced in the previous cast.

 Examples